J-Tech-Japan/SuperSimpleEventSourcing/README.md

 ![Web API Usage Sample](/output.gif)

 # Language 2.
 (Rust)
 With my limited knowledge and help of LLM, I have completed very very simple Rust implementation.
-In comsole you can see it can send command and change aggregate.
+In console you can see it can send command and change aggregate.
+Change Suggestion welcomed!

 https://github.com/J-Tech-Japan/SuperSimpleEventSourcing/tree/main/rust

 # Language 3.
 (Go)

+With my limited knowledge and help of LLM, I have completed very very simple Go implementation as well.
+In console you can see it can send command and change aggregate.
+Change Suggestion welcomed!

 https://github.com/J-Tech-Japan/SuperSimpleEventSourcing/tree/main/go